individual-brain-charting/public_protocols/stanford_battery/README.md

-# Scrips of protocols for the *Stanford Self-Regulation* task battery
+# Stanford self-regulation fMRI battery

 This file contains information on the required software to run the tasks and get logfiles to use for posterior analysis, as well as instructions and clarifications